amazon-science/FQGAN/README.md

 ### Setup
 The main dependency of this project is pytorch and transformers.
-You may use your existing Python environment.
+You may use your existing python environment.

 ```shell
 git clone https://github.com/showlab/FQGAN.git